 Simplified my definition of success is a personal journey of intentional actions towards a goal or a state of being.
 True heart-centered success would be:

 the desire to positively impact others to do the same, possibly resulting in a legacy and creating a culture of impact.

 True heart-centered success is lasting and not only a mere sense of achievement but fulfilling, peaceful, and joyful.

 Claire Muller, Executive Contributor Brainz Magazine

 Claire Muller is a business and executive coach.
-She has transitioned from 23 years of working in the Travel Industry to fulfill her purpose and positively impact the world, by empowering women in business.
-Claire is a qualified Trainer, Assessor and Coach.
-She is also a Neuro-Linguistic Program Practitioner that challenges limiting beliefs and thinking patterns, reframing those thoughts with positivity.
+She has transitioned from 23 years of working in the Travel Industry to fulfill her purpose and positively impact the world by empowering women in business.
+Claire is a qualified Trainer, Assessor, and Coach.
+She is also a Neuro-Linguistic Program Practitioner who challenges limiting beliefs and thinking patterns, reframing those thoughts positively.
 Her toolbox includes Life, Business, Executive, Abundance, Creativity, and Enneagram Coaching.